 Travels from California, USA

-Shirley MacLaine's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Shirley MacLaine's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Bestselling author, Academy Award-winning actress, and Broadway veteran, Shirley MacLain is one of Hollywood’s most iconic stars.
 The accomplished performer has appeared in more than 50 films as well as numerous TV and stage shows.
 Her fearlessness, wit, and unwavering self-confidence on and offscreen have won her millions of loyal fans.

 After studying ballet from age 2 onwards, MacLaine moved to New York to pursue a dancing career in musical comedies, lightheartedly noting that with a height of 6 ft. (in point shoes) the only dancing partner she could ever have was a tree.
 By age 19, she was serving as the understudy to Carol Haney in the Broadway production The Pajama Game.
 After Haney broke an ankle, MacLaine (much to her surprise) took to the stage for various months.
 Her comical performance was seen by Hollywood producer, Hal Wallis, who signed her to a movie contract after she improvised a screen test.

 MacLaine made her film debut in Alfred Hitchcock’s The Trouble with Harry.
 Her 60-year career boasts great performances, ranging from Some Came Running (1958), through The Apartment (1961) to her Oscar-winning Terms of Endearment (1983).
 Now in her 80s, she still makes a film per year in addition to other projects.
 One of her most recent roles, the character of Martha Levinson in Downton Abbey, won her a new generation of British fans.